miikanissi/miikanissi.com/content/posts/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 ## Setting up Fzf in Vim

-fzf has an official Vim plugin that can be installed with any Vim plugin manager.
+Fzf has an official Vim plugin that can be installed with any Vim plugin manager.
 We can install fzf with [vim-plug](https://github.com/junegunn/vim-plug) by adding this to our `.vimrc` and by running `:PlugInstall`: